Perry B. Duryea Jr.

 Perry Belmont Duryea Jr. (October 18, 1921 – January 11, 2004) was an American politician.
 A Republican, Duryea was a longtime member of the New York State Assembly.
 He served as speaker of the Assembly from 1969 to 1973 and ran unsuccessfully for Governor of New York in 1978.
+To date, Duryea is the last Republican to serve as speaker of the New York State Assembly.

 Life and career

 Duryea was born on October 18, 1921, in Montauk, Suffolk County, New York, the son of Perry B. Duryea Sr. (1891–1968).
 Duryea Sr. ran a wholesale seafood business, and later was a state senator and State Conservation Commissioner.
 Duryea Jr. attended East Hampton High School and graduated from Colgate University in 1942.

 He attained the rank of lieutenant commander in the U.S. Navy as a pilot of the U.S. Naval Air Transport Service, and entered the family business full-time after World War II.

 In 1944 Duryea married Elizabeth Ann Weed with whom he had two children, Lynn Duryea born in 1947 and Perry B. Duryea III born in 1949.
 The Duryeas divorced in 1990.
 Perry Duryea subsequently married Marie Therese Duryea.

 Duryea was a Republican member of the New York State Assembly from 1961 to 1978.
 On December 13, 1965, he was elected Minority Leader to replace George L. Ingalls at the beginning of the session of 1966.
 Duryea served as Assembly Minority Leader until becoming Speaker of the New York State Assembly; he held that position from 1969 to 1973 and served as Minority Leader again from 1974 to 1978.
 After the Watergate scandal the Republicans lost their majority in the Assembly, and Duryea remains the last Republican speaker of the New York assembly.
 Duryea was active in fighting against development of eastern Long Island including a successful fight in 1967 to stop plans to turn the Grumman Assembly Plant in Calverton, New York into the fourth major airport in metropolitan New York City.